William M. Anderson Center

 courtesy of UMW PD

-The grass stadium at the Battleground has been host to two NCAA soccer championships, and is home to the Eagle men's and women's soccer teams, as well as UMW lacrosse.
+The grass stadium at the Battleground has been host to two NCAA soccer championships, and is home to the Eagle men's and women's soccer teams.
 Adjacent to the 1,000-seat stadium is a full practice Bermuda grass field, which perfectly replicates the competition field.

 Turf Stadium (Field Hockey, Lacrosse)

 The turf stadium at UMW hosts the Eagle field hockey and lacrosse teams.
-The two-year old artificial turf surface has already served as host to the 2012 NCAA field hockey tournament.
+The artificial turf surface served as host to the 2012 NCAA field hockey tournament.
 The facility was also the host site for the 1993 NCAA field hockey national championship.

 The University of Mary Washington softball team competes at one of the finest facilities in all of NCAA Division III softball.
 Located adjacent to campus along Hanover Street, the UMW Softball Stadium has seating for hundreds of fans and possesses a state of the art public adress system that entertains fans with music and information.
 The players enjoy spacious dugouts, four outdoor batting cages, and the newest aerobic and strength training equipment available at the field each day.